Militant career of Osama bin Laden

-Osama bin Laden, a militant Islamist and co-founder of al-Qaeda, in conjunction with several other Islamic militant leaders, issued two fatawa – in 1996 and then again in 1998 – that military personnel from the United States and allied countries until they withdraw support for Israel and withdraw military forces from Islamic countries.
+Osama bin Laden was a militant Islamist and the co-founder of al-Qaeda, in conjunction with several other Islamic militant leaders, issued two fatawa – in 1996 and then again in 1998 – that military personnel from the United States and allied countries until they withdraw support for Israel and withdraw military forces from Islamic countries.
 He was indicted in United States federal court for his alleged involvement in the 1998 U.S. embassy bombings in Dar es Salaam, Tanzania and Nairobi, Kenya, and was on the U.S. Federal Bureau of Investigation's Ten Most Wanted Fugitives list until his death.

 Bin Laden was never indicted for the September 11, 2001 attacks, despite claiming responsibility for them in videos released to the public.

 Jihad in Afghanistan

 Bin Laden's wealth and connections assisted his interest in supporting the mujahideen, Muslim guerrillas fighting the Soviet Union in Afghanistan following the Soviet invasion of Afghanistan in 1979.
 His old teacher from the university in Jeddah, Abdullah Azzam, had relocated to Peshawar, a major border city in the North-West Frontier Province of Pakistan.
 From there, Azzam was able to organize resistance directly on the Afghan frontier.
 Peshawar is only 15 km east of the Khyber Pass, through the Safed Koh mountains, connected to the southeastern edge of the Hindu Kush range.
 This route became the major avenue of inserting foreign fighters and material support into eastern Afghanistan for the resistance against the Soviets.

 After leaving college in 1979, bin Laden joined Azzam to fight the Soviet Invasion, and lived for a time in Peshawar.
 According to Rahimullah Yousufzai, "Azzam prevailed on him to come and use his money" for training recruits.
 In the early 1980s, bin Laden lived at several addresses in and around Arbab Road, a narrow street in the University Town neighborhood in western Peshawar, Yusufzai said.
 Nearby in Gulshan Iqbal Road is the Arab mosque that Abdullah Azzam used as the jihad center, according to a Reuters inquiry in the neighborhood.